app-werkstatt/vscode-csharp-new/README.md

 Namespace resolution:

-It reads the correct namespace from the project name or from a settings file.
+It reads the namespace from the project name or from a settings file.
 Supports both nested and flat namespaces.

 Generics in type name: